Alkistis/starter-hugo-research-group/content/authors/steven-cunnington/_index.md

   courses:
     - course: PhD in Physics
       institution: University of Portsmouth
+email: ""
 superuser: false
 user_groups:
   - Researchers
 highlight_name: false
-email: ""
 ---
 Steven Cunnington is a postdoctoral research associate.
 He is working on radio intensity mapping theory, simulations, and parameter estimation analyses.
 He is heavily involved in MeerKAT and the SKA.
+More information on Steve's research can be found in his [Website](https://stevencunnington.wordpress.com/).